connect-midhunr/eda-hotel-booking/README.md

 ### 📊 Data Visualization

-An interactive dashboard was also created to display charts associated with the analysis.
+An interactive dashboard was also created with Tableau to display charts associated with the analysis.

 <img src="Images/DataViz.png" alt="Banner">